 The History of the Jack-in-the-Green

-The Jack-in-the-Green was (and indeed is) a traditional participant in May celebrations and May Day parades in the UK.
+The Jack-in-the-Green was (and indeed is) a traditional participant in May celebrations and May Day parades mainly in the United Kingdom.
 A large framework is covered in combinations of foliage and flowers and is sometimes topped with an intricate crown of flowers.
-The Jack then parades or dances, often accompanied by attendants as well as Morris Dancers, musicians and assorted unusual characters.
+The Jack then parades or dances, often accompanied by attendants, dancers, musicians and people dressed as assorted unusual characters.
 Modern Jacks are usually closely associated with Morris teams.

-The earliest known record of a Jack-in-the-Green is from The Morning Chronicle and London Advertiser of 2 May 1775:
+The earliest known written record of a Jack-in-the-Green in The United Kingdom is from The Morning Chronicle and London Advertiser of 2 May 1775:

 “Jack of the Green had made his garland by five in the morning, and got under his fhady building by seven…”